Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 When Ocasio-Cortez refused to stop, Greene shouted at her, criticizing her support for the Black Lives Matter movement, which Greene falsely described as a “terrorist” group.

-“You don’t care about the American people,” Greene shouted.
+“You don’t care about the American people!”
+Greene shouted.
 “Why do you support terrorists and antifa?”

 Greene also again demanded that Ocasio-Cortez debate her.

 May 13.
-After The Post report about the confrontation is published, Greene disparages Ocasio-Cortez on Twitter.
+After the Post report about the confrontation is published, Greene disparages Ocasio-Cortez on Twitter:

-“'Ms. Defund The Police,'” she writes, referring to the Democrat, “wants to call the police for security bc she’s afraid of debating with me about her socialist GND.
+“ ‘Ms. Defund The Police,’ ” she writes, referring to the Democrat, “wants to call the police for security bc she’s afraid of debating with me about her socialist GND.
 AOC is a fraud & a hypocrite. … Any member supporting and fundraising for criminals in Antifa/BLM riots in American cities should be expelled” from Congress.

 Ocasio-Cortez responds to Greene’s efforts to confront her when asked by reporters.